LAST CHANCE BLACK FRIDAY: Save now on Ledger hardware wallets and accessories.

 What Is a Hardware Wallet?

 Put simply, a hardware wallet is a physical device that stores your private keys; the ones that control your crypto account.
-While a hardware wallet can connect to your phone or computer, it actually keeps your private key in an isolated environment and signs transactions offline.
+While a hardware wallet can connect to your phone or computer, it keeps your private key in an isolated environment and signs transactions offline.
 This keeps your private key safe from online threats and scams.

 While signing transactions securely is a hardware wallet’s core functionality, these types of wallets also offer a host of other benefits.
 For starters, they can generate multiple blockchain addresses or accounts across several different networks.
-Each of these accounts works separately, with a separate private key for each account, all protected by one easy to manage secret recovery phrase.
+Each of these accounts works separately, with a separate private key for each account, all protected by one easy-to-manage secret recovery phrase.

-What Is a Cold wallet?
+What Is a Cold Wallet?

 A cold wallet keeps your private keys offline and it never interacts with smart contracts.
 It’s a type of crypto wallet simply for storage purposes.
 The only thing a cold wallet does is transfer and receive assets.
 Since it doesn’t interact with anything potentially malicious, the account stays safe from online hackers and malicious transactions.